 It’s August and we all know what that means; kids are going back to school or starting school for the first time!
 While schooling has gone through many changes since last year, the anxieties and fears that many children feel when starting school have not changed.
 Knowing how to help with your kid’s first day of school anxiety can be a very tricky balancing act.
 We want to console and be there for our children, but at the same time, we don’t want to smother them or become helicopter parents.
 Knowing when to step in and when to let kids figure it out on their own requires strong emotional awareness, conflict management, and inspirational leadership skills, just to name a few.
 Let’s dive in and see how these all come into play.

 Not SO Scary

 There are a lot of possible reasons why a child may fear school.
 They could be afraid of a bully or riding the bus.
 They could be afraid of lacking the safety blanket of their parents being around.
 Negative events around this time like a divorce or a death can reinforce these fears as they begin to believe everything is changing around them and they are powerless to stop it.

-Figuring out the underlying reason or reasons triggering their fear is an important part of a parent’s response.
+Figuring out the underlying reason or reasons triggering their fear is an important part of a parent’s response to helping their kids deal with first day of school anxiety.
 One of the single most common causes of this fear is the fact that they’re leaving the safety of home.
 They’re often used to having their parents around, so it can be scary to leave that environment and be on their own for the first time.